sassoftware/viya4-deployment/docs/user/GatewayAPI.md

 - This annotates the Envoy-generated LoadBalancer service with `service.beta.kubernetes.io/azure-load-balancer-internal: "true"`
 - The LoadBalancer receives only an internal (VNet) IP, never a public IP

+### Hostname Convention

+The deployment uses the value of `V4_CFG_INGRESS_FQDN` as the Gateway listener hostname.
+If your environment follows a naming convention that includes `envoy-gateway` in the FQDN, provide that value directly in `V4_CFG_INGRESS_FQDN`.

 ### TLS Certificate Requirement

-The `Gateway` resource references a secret named `sas-ingress-certificate` in the Viya namespace.
+The `Gateway` resource references a secret named `sas-ingress-certificate` in the Gateway resource namespace (`V4_CFG_VIYA_GATEWAY_NAMESPACE`).
 Envoy Gateway will not fully program the listener until this secret exists.
 The secret must contain:

 - `tls.crt` — Certificate (PEM format)
 - `tls.key` — Private key (PEM format)